Canada's Oliver reaffirms balanced budget goal

-DAVOS, Switzerland (Reuters) - Canadian Finance Minister Joe Oliver reaffirmed a goal to balance the budget in the upcoming fiscal year.
+DAVOS, Switzerland, Jan 21 (Reuters) - Canadian Finance Minister Joe Oliver reaffirmed a goal to balance the budget in the upcoming fiscal year.

 Speaking at the World Economic Forum in Davos, Oliver said Canada had taken aggressive stimulative measures in past years that had led to big deficits, but added that the goal was always to bring the budget back into balance.